rodrigottradev/rodrigottradev/README.md

 - 👋 Hi, I’m @Rodrigo.
 I am both an Argentinian and Spanish guy.
 I'm currently living in Spain, working as QA Automation.
-- 👀 I’m interested in software in general, and since I'm a self-taught person, I never stopped learning using free online resources.
+- 👀 I’m interested in software in general, and since I'm a self-taught person, I never stopped learning using free online resources and udemy courses.
 - 🌱 I’m currently improving my skills in Java.
 - 📫 How to reach me for business inquiries:
 <p>rodrigottra.dev@gmail.com</p>